sg-peytrignet/MHSDS-pipeline/README.md

 ## Project Description

-- Each month, NHS Digital releases [key statistics](https://digital.nhs.uk/data-and-information/publications/statistical/mental-health-services-monthly-statistics) on the performance on mental health services in the NHS.
+- Each month, NHS Digital releases [key statistics](https://digital.nhs.uk/data-and-information/publications/statistical/mental-health-services-monthly-statistics) on the performance of mental health services in the NHS.
 Those are released as multiple spreadsheets each month, with a separate file for each type of measure (e.g. main performance stats, restrictive interventions, eating disorders, etc).
 See example below.
 Each sub-page contains multiple more links.

 <img src="images/nhse-screenshot.jpg" width="40%">